 Cat Smith is the reigning Miss Nerdstiles, having inherited the crown from absolutely no one, because she made it up.
 She is an actor, a musician, a cosplayer, and a general nuisance (General Nuisance *salute*).
 As an author, she is a contributor to the new charity anthology Why I Geek: An Anthology of Fandom Origin Stories.
 She and her ukulele have charmed the collective socks off of LI Who and LI Geek, ReGeneration Who, Potterverse, Coal Hill Con, Time Eddy, MISTI-Con, Wicked Faire, and The Way Station.
 You can find her on YouTube and Twitter as deadlightsgirl, Instagram as MissNerdstiles (and bandcamp at https://missnerdstiles.bandcamp.com/album/who-riginals, and her website is http://cat281.wixsite.com/miss-nerdstiles), and she has a real fondness for small batch bourbon, in case you were wondering/buying.

-Lee Martindale is a writer, editor, and nano-press publisher who credits Atlanta fandom with introducing her to the quirky fellow in the blue box.
+Lee Martindale is a writer, editor, and nano-press publisher who credits Atlanta fandom with introducing her to all things Who.
 She edited the groundbreaking Such a Pretty Face and The Ladies of Trade Town, and has written stories for Esther Friesner’s Turn the Other Chick, Chicks & Balances, Witch Way to the Mall and Fangs for the Mammaries, three volumes of Marion Zimmer Bradley’s Sword and Sorceress anthology series, Catopolis, Warrior Wisewoman 2, Low Port, and others.
 A collection of her work, Bard’s Road, came out in 2014.
-Her first novel, Camino Unreal, is slated for 2017.
+She’s currently involved in R. Alan Siler’s Children of Time: The Companions of Doctor Who project and pulling her first novel out of the muck.
 In addition to slinging fiction, Lee is a Named Bard, a longtime civil and human rights activist, and a Lifetime Active Member of the Science Fiction and Fantasy Writers of America.
 Her hobbies include sharp pointy things, like rapiers and knitting needles, and sharing news with friends and fans at www.HarpHaven.net from her home in Plano, TX.

 Kathryn Sullivan has been writing science fiction and fantasy since she was 14 years old.
 Having read her father’s collection of SF and fantasy, she started writing her own.
 The world set up in The Crystal Throne has been developing since then.
 Some of the short stories escaped into fanzines, print zines and ezines, but those were collected into Agents & Adepts.
 Her fictional works include “Search and Rescue”, “Hiding in Plain Sight”, Talking to Trees, “The Diplomat’s Story” (a Sixth Doctor story for Big Finish’s Short Trips: Repercussions), “The Oracle of Cilens”, “The Monster and the Archaeologists” (a Bernice Summerfield story for Big Finish).
 She has published numerous essays, including “One Choice or None” in OUTSIDE IN: 160 New Perspectives on 160 Classic Doctor Who Stories by 160 Writers and “You Love I” in OUTSIDE IN BOLDLY GOES: 117 New Perspectives on 117 Classic Star Trek Stories by 117 Writers, both from ATB Publishing, and “The Fanzine Factor” in Chicks Dig Time Lords from Mad Norwegian Press.